Brighton & Hove Dance Academy

 The designated Safeguarding lead is the Principal of the school, Victoria Arnett.

 During the Covid-19 crisis the paragraphs below concerning Physical Contact and Changing Rooms Protocol are suspended.

 The following practices are in place to reassure parents and carers that children in our care are safe:

-– Teachers and guest teachers have an up-to-date CRB Disclosure.
+– Teachers and guest teachers have an up-to-date DBS Disclosure.

 – The school has public liability insurance that is renewed each year.

 – Teachers have Registered teacher status with the Royal Academy of Dance and undertake training courses to ensure that their knowledge is up to date and their professional development is advanced.

 Safeguarding refers to practice that ensures the safety and wellbeing of children and young people.

 It is about creating an environment where the welfare of children and young people is actively promoted, helping them to achieve their potential and ensuring that they are safe and adequately cared for.